openshift/enhancements/enhancements/machine-api/cluster-api-integration.md

 #### Credentials management

-The `cluster-capi-operator`'s manifests should contain an appropriate `CredentialsRequest` for each supported cloud provider.
+The `cluster-capi-operator`'s manifests should contain an appropriate `CredentialsRequest` for each supported infrastructure provider.
 This is similiar to [machine-api-operator](https://github.com/openshift/machine-api-operator/blob/6f629682b791a6f4992b78218bfc6e41a32abbe9/install/0000_30_machine-api-operator_00_credentials-request.yaml)

 #### Cluster API cloud providers

-Cluster API cloud providers will live in forks, similar to what is now done for Machine API.
+Cluster API infrastructure providers will live in forks, similar to what is now done for Machine API.
 We now evaluating moving current providers implementation to new repos that will be called `machine-api-provider-*` and reseting current `cluster-api-provider-*` to latest upstream.